Vietnam.vn - Nền tảng quảng bá Việt Nam

 A liver transplant surgery at Children's Hospital 2.
 Photo: Provided by the hospital

 Children's Hospital 2 is the only pediatric unit in the Southern region to perform liver, kidney and stem cell transplants for children since 2004.
 The hospital's organ transplant center just started construction in 2022 and is expected to be completed in 2025.
-In addition to a team of highly qualified medical staff and modern equipment, this place has also developed many specialties such as organ transplants, cancer treatment, and neurosurgery.
+In addition to a team of highly qualified medical staff and modern equipment, this place also develops many specialties such as organ transplants, cancer treatment, and neurosurgery.

 In 1988, the hospital performed surgery to separate conjoined Vietnamese-German twins, the first separation surgery in Vietnam, recorded in the Guinness Book of World Records.